dustinbturner/neutral-theme/README.md

 1. Open Zed
 2. Press `Cmd+Shift+P` (macOS) or `Ctrl+Shift+P` (Windows/Linux) to open the command palette
 3. Type "Theme" and select "Settings: Change Theme"
-4. Select "Zed - Neutral" from the list
+4. Select "Neutral Theme" from the list

 ## Customization

-You can customize this theme by modifying the `themes/zed-neutral.json` file.
+You can customize this theme by modifying the `themes/neutral-theme.json` file.
 Refer to the [Zed Themes documentation](https://zed.dev/docs/themes) for more information on theme customization.

 ## Credits